 - 71. Activity 7: Provide capacity support to government food security institutions.
 WFP will work with TASAF, DMD, NFRA, the Ministry of Agriculture, Livestock and Fisheries and other ministries in: - ➤ assisting TASAF in enhancing the food and nutrition security outcomes and shock responsiveness of its programming; - > enhancing national emergency preparedness and response capacities; - > providing technical assistance in market analysis and food security monitoring; - developing the capacities of NFRA; and - > supporting food-insecure communities in targeted districts in building resilience to shocks through the creation of long-term community assets that take into account the priorities of, and empower, women and men, and girls and boys, as applicable (activity category 9: modality: capacity strengthening, food/CBTs). - 72.
 Activity 8: Provide supply chain and IT capacity, expertise and services to partners.
-WFP will provide supply chain and other services to enable third parties to meet their SDG objectives; these services may include support to procurement management, customs clearance, storage, stock management, verification, transport, delivery and IT.
+WFP will provide supply chain and other services to enable third parties to meet their SDG objectives.
+These services may include support to procurement management, customs clearance, storage, stock management, verification, transport, delivery and IT as well as expert advice and provision of tools to strengthen the supply chain systems and IT capacities of partners.